PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 ###3.
 Suggest possible improvements to your pipeline

 The way I implemented the 1st order low pass filtering could be cleaner: I am using global variable.
-It should be implement in an Object Oriented way.
+It should be implement in an Object Oriented way with encapsulated variables.